Reviews You Can Rely On

 A Note on Breathability

 Remember that you can get hot and sweaty while hiking uphill when you're only wearing a base layer.
-We've overheard far too many people complaining that their shell pants didn't breathe at all, or enough for their needs.
+We've overheard far too many people complaining that their shell pants didn't breathe at all or not enough for their needs.
 Every competitor in this review allows moisture to pass through them.
-However, they might not always be capable of letting as much moisture pass through as you'd like at any given moment, primarily if you're working hard while potentially wearing too many layers, or while operating at a high exertion rate in warmer temperatures.
-Consider that if there is a point when your lightweight t-shirt can't pass moisture quick enough to stay completely dry, know the same is likely true for the pants you're wearing.
+However, they might not always be capable of letting as much moisture pass through as you'd like at any given moment, primarily if you're working hard while potentially wearing too many layers or while operating at a high exertion rate in warmer temperatures.
+Consider that if there is a point when your lightweight t-shirt can't pass moisture quickly enough to stay completely dry, know the same is likely true for the pants you're wearing.
 Wear the minimum you can get away with for the conditions.

 Weight